 There was a feeling that the coordinator should implement the strategic direction determined by the SMT.
 As a result the coordinator concentrated on the day-to-day issues that he could affect

 The first G&T coordinator: the teacher with three years’ experience Casterton Community College is a rural 11-16 community college, located within in a Rutland village, with 850 pupils on roll.
 Half of the pupils are from a county with a selective system, whereas the other half of the intake is truly comprehensive , so the school does have some very able pupils.
 Indeed, for the last two years at least one pupil has achieved an A* in all of their nine GCSE subjects.
 The college had always placed teaching and learning at the heart of its improvement.
 An important part of this process consisted of regular teacher workshops, twilight Inset sessions presented by colleagues.
 One of these had a G&T focus delivered by two members of staff who had been on G&T one-day courses.
-In the late 1990s the senior management team (SMT) decided to implement a more formal G&T programme, which aimed to complement the provision for G&T students delivered through lessons and broad extra-curricular opportunities.
-The college had for many years run compulsory extra-curricular sessions, where all pupils had to choose one additional activity and free transport was provided for all pupils – an impressive precursor of the extended schools programme which is now offered in an increasing number of schools.
+In the late 1990s the senior management team (SMT) decided to implement a more formal G&T program, which aimed to complement the provision for G&T students delivered through lessons and broad extra-curricular opportunities.
+The college had for many years run compulsory extra-curricular sessions, where all pupils had to choose one additional activity and free transport was provided for all pupils – an impressive precursor of the extended schools program which is now offered in an increasing number of schools.

 A G&T coordinator post was advertised internally with one management point attached to it.
 It was never formally stated, but colleagues perceived this as a role for a teacher who did not have any existing additional responsibilities.
 A teacher in his third year of teaching with an excellent rapport with pupils was appointed and began his new role at the start of the academic year.
 This coordinator was given considerable support by the SMT and presented a number of whole-school twilight Inset sessions.
 At the beginning of each, the principal stated his conviction that G&T provision was important to the college.
 There was a feeling that the coordinator should implement the strategic direction determined by the SMT.
 As a result the coordinator concentrated on the day-to-day issues that he could affect.
-He organised a very successful series of masterclasses in his own subject of art with artists in residence.
+He organized a very successful series of masterclasses in his own subject of art with artists in residence.
 These greatly motivated able children who may not otherwise have achieved success in a practical subject.
 Individual pupils were met and individual action plans were written for them.

 It is a shame that these plans were not more widely used across the school, reflecting the time and effort that had been spent upon their preparation.
 Perhaps this was due to lack of seniority of the coordinator in the college hierarchy.

 The second G&T coordinator: head of faculty When the first G&T coordinator left, the role was assumed by Paul, who was then a head of faculty in his second year of a secondment as the senior teacher in the SMT.
 The coordinator’s role was not the focus of the secondment but was taken as a short-term solution.
 Paul saw his role as a strategic one.
-He immediately recognised that it would be impossible to be an effective day-to-day coordinator, as he was already leading a faculty and had senior management responsibility.
+He immediately recognized that it would be impossible to be an effective day-to-day coordinator, as he was already leading a faculty and had senior management responsibility.
 Instead he saw it as an opportunity to champion the needs of G&T children at a senior management level.
-He analysed G&T provision as part of his NPQH school improvement project.
+He analyzed G&T provision as part of his NPQH school improvement project.
 A number of problems were identified in the selection procedure after careful data analysis.
 Many stakeholders’ views were carefully researched through a series of different questionnaires completed by teachers, heads of year, heads of department, G&T pupils and their parents.

 From the data it was concluded that the provision needed refocusing.
 Inset sessions for staff and governors were held and it was decided that an outside-in approach should be taken where all HoDs would hold masterclasses and, as a result, they would receive small amounts of additional capitation.